glaracuente/node-word-guess-oop/README.md

 This is a node.js word guess game.
-The subject to guess are New Jersey Cities.
+The subject to guess are New Jersey cities.

 >Gameplay:
 ```